Academic degree: Mexico

-Several Mexican universities offer students the possibility of obtaining an equivalent to an associate degree, called in Mexico Técnico Superior universitario (TSU), studying only half of the licenciatura, with the possibility of finishing a full bachelor's degree later.
-This is done mainly in fields like engineering and computer sciences.

-After receiving the licenciatura, students may take extra courses called diplomados (similar to a Certification but issued by a university).
-These courses last 4–12 months and are a means to further study without continuing to the next degree level, usually studied to demonstrate that the student still updated in his field.
+After receiving the licenciatura, students may take extra courses called diplomados (similar to a certification but issued by a university).
+These courses last 4–12 months and are a means to further study without continuing to the next degree level, and are usually to demonstrate that students are staying up-to-date in their fields.
 Most students stay at this level, but some choose to continue to the maestría, equivalent to the master's degree.
 Study at the maestría level takes 1–3 years and mandates completion of a thesis.
 Post-graduate students in Mexico typically enter a master's program after a few years in the workforce and often continue working while studying.

 Traditionally, students who have completed the maestria may continue on to the doctorado or the doctorate.
 Doctoral study typically lasts 3–4 years.
-In last years this schemes has become flexible such that in some PhD programmes, students are accepted before or not completing at all a Master course.
+In recent years this schemes has become flexible such that in some PhD programmes, students are accepted before, or not completing, the course of study for a master's.